raspberrypi/documentation/hardware/computemodule/cm-emmc-flashing.md

 ## Steps to flash the eMMC on a Compute Module

 You need a host Linux system; a Raspberry Pi will do.
+A Mac will not, there is a bug in the BCM2835 bootloader which means we return slightly the wrong information, Windows and Linux don't care and carry on regardless (it's completely benign) but MacOS drops the packet

 **On your Compute Module IO Board:**